insegna

 • paragraph symbol ( § ) has been moved from 2nd to 3rd position of the ù key

-• Euro symbol, which the traditional Italian keyboard maps both in 3rd position of the e key and in 3rd position of the 5 key, in the Updated Italian Keyboard is only located in 3rd position of the key 5
+• Euro symbol, which the standard Italian keyboard maps both in 3rd position of the e key and in 3rd position of the 5 key, in the Updated Italian Keyboard is only located in 3rd position of the key 5.

-The above points describe all the discrepancies between the legends of the traditional keyboard and the character map of the Updated Italian Keyboard.
-Notice that, apart from the é, they affect characters rarely used.
+The above points describe all the discrepancies between the legends of the standard Italian keyboard and the character map of the Updated Italian Keyboard.
+Note that, apart from the é, they affect rarely used characters.

 “On-Screen Keyboard” Windows™ function

-The “On-screen keyboard” function displays the characters of the keyboard, including those accessible by the modifier keys.
-The function may be called from the Start menu, clicking on All programs, Accessories, Ease of access, On–screen keyboard.
+The “On-screen keyboard” function displays on screen the characters of your keyboard, including those accessible by the modifier keys.
+The function can be called up by typing "on-screen keyboard" in the search box of the taskbar.

 On-screen keyboard